hypebeast/micro-auth/README.md

 After successful authentication with Google the user is redirect to the URL specified in `GOOGLE_REDIRECT_URL` with the access token saved in the `access_token` query parameter.

-### Github
+### GitHub

 **Setup**

-Visit [Github](https://github.com/settings/applications/new) and create a new application on Github to get your client id and secret.
+Visit [GitHub](https://github.com/settings/applications/new) and create a new application on GitHub to get your client id and secret.

 **Endpoints**

-  * `http://localhost:8080/auth/github`: Endpoint for Github authentication.
+  * `http://localhost:8080/auth/github`: Endpoint for GitHub authentication.
 Point your application to this endpoint to login with Github.

 **Results**

-After successful authentication with Github the user is redirect to the URL specified in `GITHUB_REDIRECT_URL` with the access token saved in the `access_token` query parameter.
+After successful authentication with GitHub the user is redirect to the URL specified in `GITHUB_REDIRECT_URL` with the access token saved in the `access_token` query parameter.

 ## Environment variables